SGWaterworks2025/SogodWaterworksWebsite/README.md

 4. Make changes and test locally before pushing to GitHub

+## Calendar Integration

+The website includes FullCalendar integration with Google Calendar support.
+For the calendar to function properly:

+- The Google Calendar (`sogodwaterworks2025@gmail.com`) must be shared publicly.
+- The API key must have the Google Calendar API enabled in the Google Cloud console.

 ## Responsive Design

 The website is designed to be responsive across different screen sizes: